znark/zyxel-switch-1500-series-enhancements/userscripts/README.md

 ## Overview

 The enhancements in this directory are implemented as [userscripts](https://en.wikipedia.org/wiki/Userscript).
-They must be installed in the browser that you use to access the web-based management UI of the switch.
+They must be installed in the browser that you use to access the web-based management UI of the targeted switch.

 Userscripts are JavaScript snippets which modify the operation of a web page or a web site that they target.
 They run in your browser and auto-launch based on user-configurable URL patterns.